hbristow/scholar/README.md

 Features
 --------

- - Extract publication title, authors, year, citation count and number of online version
+ - Extract publication title, authors, year, citation count and number of online versions
  - Format results in json, pickle, or nested dicts
  - FieldSets provide an easy way to update the scraper as the Scholar html layout changes
  - Command line interface to extract articles directly to terminal/file

 Scholar is influenced heavily by [scholar.py](https://github.com/ckreibich/scholar.py) from Christian Kreibich, and includes a number of the patches that were incorporated into that.
-Scholar is currently being used inside a Django app as a Celery background task to periodically update paper information.

 Scholar has been tested with Python 2.7 and 3.3